yonatanbitton/mdtel/readme.md

 2. Language model: ULMFiT and n-gram model
 3. Match count and match frequency

-After preparing all of the feature parts, the code to run will include two files:
+After preparing all of the feature parts, we will have combined dataset with those features, that can be used in order to evaluate the contextual relevance model.

-1. "src\contextual_relevance\extract_features_for_ml_model.py'
-This file takes as input the feature outputs from all of relatedness, language model, and match stats outputs, and prepare a training dataset for machine learning contextual relevance model.
+This is how to produce each one of the features:

 ### Language models
 The data for this part is at: http://u.cs.biu.ac.il/~yogo/hebwiki/

 Training two language model.
 First language model: Simple n-gram model.
-The code for this part is here: https://metacpan.org/pod/UMLS::Similarity
+The code for this part is here: https://nlpforhackers.io/language-models/

 The second language model is based on fastai language model.